Magisk-Modules-Repo/ainur_jamesdsp/README.md

 ### HQ:
 Double precision(float64) processing
 ### SQ:
-With virtual surround spatializer
-You device sample rate should process under 44.1k or 48k Otherwise, you will get quality problem and CPU overload
+With virtual surround spatializer.
+You device sample rate should process under 44.1k or 48k.
+Otherwise, you will get quality problem and CPU overload

 ## Compatibility
 * Android Jellybean+